altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 "FL::And you?"
 "M::If he's fixable - good core in a bad wrapping or rotten through?"
 *Martha repeated the gesture*
-*Flanagan nodded, then left the threshold*
+*Flanagan nodded, then crossed the threshold*
 }
 {
 ~Martha let out a sigh~